theta-tools/Theta-Tools/tools/components/Popup Box A/documentation.md

 ## Description
 A clean popup box with an image and a call to action button.

-Modify the Image Source, Title, Caption, and Button before usage.
+Modify the Image Source, Title, Caption, Button Destination and Button Text before usage.
 <!-- EXPLAIN ABOUT YOUR COMPONENT HERE -->